How To Identify & Prevent Skin Cancer in Cats

 Diagnosis and treatment

-While most bumps and lesions found on cats turn out to be benign, you can never be too cautious.
+While most bumps and lesions found on cats are benign, you can never be too cautious.
 Your vet will likely perform a fine needle aspiration or biopsy to confirm if there is cancer and which type.
-From there, surgical removal of tumors may be warranted, along with radiation therapy, chemotherapy, or cryotherapy.
 The vet may also order X-rays to determine whether the cancer has spread to other areas of the body.

 Prevent skin cancer with less exposure & cat sunscreen